 My current fleet of working tractors is the 1946 2N painted redbelly colors, the 1971 Ford 3000, and the 1952 8N.

 Most people didn't know something was missing.
 The sheetmetal steering gear covers only appear in some photos of these tractors.
 They are hard to find since nobody is making replacements, and many owners did not bother to reinstall them once they were removed.
 They are a bit of a pain to install.
 It helps to remove and install them several times to get the knack.
 Turning the steering left and right helps to find the clearance to install the pieces.
 It is very easy to short the positive battery cable when installing the right front piece.
 I managed to finagle it into place without removing the battery cable, but I strongly recommend disconnecting the battery ground cable.
 Removing the transmission fill cap is the main trick to installing the right rear piece.
 The two left side pieces were much easier for some reason.

 My foot throttle link rod was made before I was aware the covers existed.
 The left cover has a slot for the neutral safety wire, so it might have been ok to add a similar slot to the right side for the foot throttle rod.
 However, making a new link rod seemed like a better choice.
-The pedal assembly was also moved forward to the next set of holes in the footboard.
+The throttle pedal assembly was also moved forward to the next set of holes in the footboard.

 After using this tractor a few more times, there must be something wrong.
 A little smoke from an old working tractor is not the end of the world.
 The engine just seems noiser than it should be, even considering twice as much horsepower as my other tractors.
 The bearing clearances checked-out fine when the new oil pump was installed.
 The only thing left that might be making this kind of noise is the pistons or wrist pins.
 External methods to find where the noise is coming from have not shed any light on the problem.
 Looks like the oil pan will have to come off again.